 Going up the cliffs is bit of a pain too but remember this time you have to hike downhill towards the parking lot, so it kind of gets balanced.

 Hiking in Bandung is a lot of fun as the city is so scenic with pleasant weather throughout the year.
-It’s the perfect spot for adventure or relaxation – choose your poison and enjoy your stay with one of the many traveloka hotel deals at your fingertips.
+It’s the perfect spot for adventure or relaxation – choose your poison and enjoy your stay in this lovely town.

 Have you ever been to Bandung?
 Tell me about your experience in comments below or just share your favorite hike.
 I am all ears!